tudelft3d/val3ditypy/README.md

 git submodule update
 ```

-2. Install [all the dependencies of val3dity](https://github.com/tudelft3d/val3dity#installation-of-the-command-line-tool) and make sure you can compile it
+2. Install [val3dity and all its dependencies](https://github.com/tudelft3d/val3dity#installation-of-the-command-line-tool) and make sure you can compile it

 3. Compile the bindings and install the Python package: `python setup.py install`